heremaps/xyz-documentation/docs/cli/xyz-shapefiles-docs.md

 ### Adjusting 'chunk' parameters

-In order to optimize upload speed, the CLI "chunks" features together and then sends the chunk to the CLI.
+In order to optimize upload speed, the CLI "chunks" features together and then sends the chunk to the API.
 There are typically 200-400 features per chunk.
-While a large feature may be small enough to be uploaded, when combined with other features, it may be too large for the API.
+While a large feature may be small enough to be uploaded, when combined with other features, the chunk may be too large for the API.

 You can adjust the chunk size using `-c` -- in this example, the CLI will upload 100 features per API request:

 	here xyz upload spaceID -f large_features.shapefile -c 100

-Depending on the size of the feature, you may want to try `c -10` (ten per request) or `c -1` (one at a time).
+Depending on the size of the feature, you may want to try `c -10` (ten per request) or even `c -1` (which would load one feature at a time).

 ### mapshaper